Manufacturing Analytics Vendor Selection Checklist for 2026

 Quality AnalyticsFPY, defect Pareto, SPC charts — not just defect count dashboardQuality analytics scope defined in contract~

-Go-Live TimelineImplementation plan reviewed with named implementation manager pre-saleContractual go-live date for pilot line — not target estimate
+Go-Live TimelineImplementation plan with named manager reviewed pre-saleContractual go-live date for pilot line

-Pricing / TCO3-year TCO model including connectors, implementation, and escalationPrice escalation cap, data portability, and exit clause
+Pricing / TCO3-year TCO model including connectors, implementation, escalationPrice escalation cap, data portability, exit clause

-Vendor StabilityReference call with 12-month production customer in your industryUptime SLA (99.5%+), support SLA, breach notification in contract~
+Vendor StabilityReference call with 12-month production customer in your industryUptime SLA (99.5%+), support SLA, breach notification~

 FAQ